Easy to follow steps to utilizing VA benefits at Kirtland:

 Chapters 30, 35 & 1606 pay a monthly stipend directly to the student.
 Students utilizing these programs are solely responsible for payment by the due date.
 A FAFSA application should be completed to determine eligibility for grants & loans.
 A monthly payment plan is also available but payments to the College need to begin prior to receiving the VA stipends.

 Other programs such as Chapter 33, MING-STAP, CVTG will pay tuition directly to the College.
 If eligible for grants & loans, they can be used in addition to a VA benefit to help cover other educational expenses.

 Service Members Opportunity College (SOC)

-Kirtland Community College is designated as an SOC.
+Kirtland Community College is designated as a Service Members Opportunity College (SOC).
 The designation means the college understands service members’ special needs and is receptive to working with them.
 The college also participates in the Concurrent Admissions Program (ConAP) as future students enlist in the U.S. Army.